Experienced Alpharetta Estate Planning Attorneys

 Frequently Asked Questions About Estate Planning

-Attorney Craig Lerman of Lerman Law Associates, P.C., is dedicated to helping you.
-He can answer any questions you may have about estate planning.
-Here are some questions he can help you with:
+At Lerman Law Associates, P.C., our estate planning lawyers are dedicated to helping you.
+We can answer any questions you may have about estate planning.
+Here are some questions we can help you with:

 What is the difference between a will and a living will?